A few scanning tips

 The next page will start with "What is a pixel?", but before we get started, a note relating to context usage of "dpi":

-Any controversy is that ink jet printer ink drops and image pixels are very different concepts, but both use the term dpi in their own way (dots per inch).
+Any controversy in terms is that ink jet printer ink drops and image pixels are very different concepts, but both use the term dpi in their own way (dots per inch).

-Inkjet printer dpi ratings can refer to printer ink drops per inch (the four colors of CMYK ink), which is NOT AT ALL the same thing as image pixels. ink jet ink "drops per inch" will be a number several times larger than pixels per inch, and is just their way of mixing the primary color inks to be one of the millions of image colors that one pixel represents (an image pixel is only some ONE of millions of possible colors).
-The ink jet "ink drops per inch" is a color quality specification, NOT an image resolution detail.
-These are such different concepts that some people imagine we ought to reserve the term dpi for those inkjet ink dots, and reserve use of ppi only for image pixels.
-Not really a bad plan, except that this view fails to recognize existing real world usage, and that the dpi number was already in use as image resolution.
-And FWIW, todays ink jet printers are minimizing their usage of the term "4800 ink drops per inch" (which was not understandable anyway), and are now instead adopting a "Good, Better, Best" system of specifying color quality settings.
+ink jet printer ratings can refer to printer ink drops per inch as DPI which is NOT AT ALL the same thing as printing image pixels per inch.
+Ink jet ink "drops per inch" will be a number several times larger than pixels per inch.
+Ink jet printers typically have only four colors of ink (CMYK), but need to reproduce color photos containing possibly millions of different colors.
+Combining several colors of tiny ink drops (the four colors of CMYK ink) into each pixel is just their way of mixing the primary color inks to be one of the millions of image colors that one pixel represents.
+Each image pixel is only some ONE of millions of possible colors.
+The ink jet "ink drops per inch" is a color quality (accuracy) specification, NOT about image resolution detail.
+A pixel's RGB color has 256 shades of Red, 256 shades of Green, and 256 shades of Blue.
+So possibly a pixels color could be one of 256x256x256 = 16.77 million different colors.
+The printer cannot possibly put up to 256 dots of each of RGB ink into one pixels space (at 300 dpi pixels, that is 0.085 x 0.085 mm areas).
+These are such different concepts that some people imagine we ought to reserve the term dpi for those ink jet ink dots, and reserve use of ppi only for image pixels.
+Not really a bad plan, except that this view fails to recognize existing real world usage, which had always used dpi for image resolution, so some think ink jets should have found a different term.
+And FWIW, today's ink jet printers are in fact minimizing their usage of the term "4800 ink drops per inch" (which was not understandable anyway), and are now instead adopting a "Good, Better, Best" system of specifying color quality settings (accuracy of the reproduced color of the pixel).

 Image files simply have NO capability to specify printer ink drops per inch.
 Only the printer driver does that (Print menu).
 Image files can only specify the pixel's color, and the pixel spacing when printed.
 Image parameters are only about pixels, with no concept of ink drops.
 If the image file specifies dpi or ppi (interchangeable), it is the image resolution for printing, but it can only be about pixels.
 Ink drops is a different issue, about how the specific printer tries to reproduce the ink color of those pixels.

 We may use either term of our own preference, but we certainly need to understand it both ways.
+You will see each used somewhere.
 Some scanners and photo editor programs have even switched to saying ppi now, and there is nothing wrong about that.
 But others have not switched, so insisting on conformity requiring all others to only say ppi will necessarily encounter much opposition, because the real world simply isn't that way, and obviously not all are willing to switch yet.
 Their view is that dpi has always been the term for image resolution, regardless of any whippersnaper's opinion. 😊

 There is no problem understanding any use of dpi if you know the context.
 Context always means the only thing it can possibly mean.
 If the context pertains to images or resolution or printing pixels, dpi means "pixels per inch".
-If the context pertains to inkjet printer color quality ratings, dpi means "ink drops per inch".
+If the context pertains to ink jet printer color quality ratings, dpi meant "ink drops per inch".
 There is no other meaning possible.
-This should be clear and no big deal — the English language is full of multiple context definitions.
+This should be clear and no big deal.
+The English language is full of multiple context definitions.

-So yes, inkjet print quality rating dpi is something entirely different than printing resolution in dpi, referring to inkjet printer ink drops per inch instead of image pixels.
-Ink drops per inch is only about printing quality (dithering quality), and is NOT about printing resolution.
+So yes, ink jet color quality rating dpi is something entirely different than printing resolution in dpi, referring to ink jet printer ink drops per inch instead of image pixels.
+Ink drops per inch is only about color quality (dithering quality, about color accuracy, about how the printer tries to reproduce 16.7 million possible colors from only 3 or 4 colors of ink), but it is NOT about image resolution.
 Ink drops per inch is NOT data stored in the image file.
-It is NOT asked in any photo editor EXCEPT only as a question that the print driver asks as you go to print it (important to ink-jet dithering, but actual print shops won't ever ask, they know what to do).
-The inkjet printer only has four colors of ink — or maybe a few more in some cases — but nowhere near the 16.7 million color possibilities of 24 bit color, one of which the pixel might be.
+It is NOT asked in any photo editor, but is only a question that the print driver asks as you go to print it (important to ink-jet dithering, but actual print shops won't ever ask, they know what to do).
+The ink jet printer likely only has four colors of ink — or maybe a few more in some cases — but nowhere near the 16.7 million color possibilities of 24 bit color, one of which the pixel might be.
 The concept of a pixel is in fact a colored dot, and the printers goal is to reproduce the color of that dot.
-But the limited inkjet printer cannot directly reproduce the color of a pixel.
-The inkjet printer just tries to approximate the color of a pixel, with multiple ink drops chosen from 4 (to maybe 8) colors of ink.
+But the limited ink jet printer cannot directly reproduce the color of a pixel.
+The ink jet printer just tries to approximate the color of a pixel, with multiple ink drops chosen from four colors of ink (maybe 5 to 8 colors in a few cases).
 This method of simulating colors by combining multiple individual ink drops is called Dithering.
-If it was, say, a 250 dpi pixel (size, 1/250 inch), it must make several ink dots of its few CMYK ink colors, which are located on the perhaps 1200 or 1440 dpi spacing within that pixel's 1/250 inch space (not very exactly, see the Printer Basics section).
+If it was, say, a 250 dpi pixel (size, 1/250 inch), it must make several tiny ink dots of its few CMYK ink colors, which are located with the perhaps 1200 or 1440 dpi spacing within that pixel's 1/250 inch space (not very exactly, see the Printer Basics section).
+These are multiple dots of ink (in one pixels space) attempting to reproduce the color of one pixel, which itself is a dot of color in the image.
 Any color error is carried over to adjacent neighbor pixels, which are then intentionally tinted the opposite way to compensate.
-The printer is trying the best it possibly can to reproduce the pixel's color, but inkjets cannot reproduce colored pixels directly.
-The point is, image pixels and inkjet printer ink drops are NOT the same thing at all.
+The printer is trying the best it possibly can to reproduce the pixel's color, but ink jets with four inks cannot reproduce colored pixels directly.
+The point is, image pixels and ink jet printer ink drops are NOT the same thing at all.
 Yet the spacing of both is called dpi, with very different meanings, understood in context of use.
 If it is about ink drops, it is about ink drops.
 If it is about pixels, it is about pixels.
-Image files do not contain any ink drops, so any discussion about images is about pixels.
+Image files do not contain any notion about ink drops, so any discussion about images is about pixels.
 Seems simple.

 Dwelling on the obvious, but the reason for all of the above is because "dpi" has simply always been the name of printed image resolution.
 That's plenty good enough for me.
 There are no ink drops in image files.
 No ink drops in scanners or cameras either.
 Those fundamental and elite specification documents written by the experts do not use ppi one time — dpi has simply always been the name of it.
 I always say dpi too, for same reason, simply because that's always been the name for pixel resolution.
 Some users today think that sounds wrong, and their notion is to call it ppi.
 But dpi has always been the real world name of it, however what's important to you is that you do need to understand it either way.
 Basically, if usage context refers to images, dpi means pixels.
 If usage context refers to printer printheads, dpi means ink drops.